Rushmere3D/Voron-0.2/cheetah-v3_klipper.md

 # Cheetah v3 Klipper Firmware

-The firmware installation process for the Fysetc Spider MCU.
+The firmware installation process for the Fysetc Cheetah v3 MCU.

 ### Prerequisites